eliedaou/acanetsDev/students/_posts/2015-07-02-First-Student.md

 ---
-  title: First Student
-  the_description: This is a description of "student1" which is set to nothing, for the time being.
 image_filename: hero-2.png
+name: "First Student"
-  tags: ['people', 'rss']
+tags:
+  - people
+  - rss
+the_description: "This is a description of \"student1\" which is set to nothing, for the time being."
-  url: {{site.url}}/research/publications
+url: "{{site.url}}/research/publications"
 ---